-Driving under the influence.
 This exclusion is the most common of all.
 If you’re involved in an accident while driving under the influence of alcohol or drugs, your insurer will flat out refuse to honour your claim.
 What a lot of motorists don’t know is that if they refuse to undergo a breathalyser or blood test at the time of the accident, this is also seen as an admission of guilt and the insurer will reject your claim.

-Unlawfully leaving the scene of an accident.
 Also known as a hit-and-run.
 All car accidents need to be reported to the police as soon as possible, and insurance / personal details need to be exchanged with other drivers involved.
 If you flee the scene without doing this, it’s also seen as an admission of guilt and your claim will be rejected.

 Your vehicle needs to be roadworthy and your licences (drivers and licence disc) need to be updated and valid at all times.
 Most importantly, this includes the condition of your headlights and tyres.
 If the insurer finds out that your car fails to meet the roadworthy requirements, or licences are expired, your claim will be rejected.
 If your licence is endorsed – such as in for drunken driving – the same exclusion applies.